Feb 17, 2019

-I wrote this for Emilie Reed's Lost Histories Jam.
+I wrote this for Emilie Reed's Lost Histories Jam, which asked participants to explore a subject they felt was overlooked in game history.
 The rules for the jam specified drawing from firsthand experience, which was a major reason why I picked this topic.
 I don't think I would have naturally otherwise, but as I thought it over I realized that it does connect to issues I think are relevant to games today, as you'll see.

 Ambrosia Software, Inc. was one of the heaviest players in the world of '90s Macintosh shareware.
 If you played games at all on a '90s Mac, the odds are good that you knew who they were.
 However, they gradually faded from view over the course of the OS X era, and always had a much more obscure Windows presence, so I've written this in the hopes that knowledge of them and what they represented can make it to a wider audience than '90s Mac users.
 Their story opens a window on an interesting landscape—one in which there was a distinction made between shareware and commercial as opposed to AAA and indie, and in which modding and player-created content was prioritized.